 You may remember Mike Sorrentino from Jersey Shore, but the TV personality has recently moved away from the cameras in New Jersey to prison.
 Here’s what happened.

 Back in 2014, Mike and his brother, Marc, were charged with a list of tax-related crimes.
 The Sorrentino brothers controlled companies that dealt with endorsement deals, and took steps to avoid reporting all of their income—even making cash deposits into bank accounts in totals smaller than $10,000, ensuring the IRS wasn’t notified.
 In 2018, Mike Sorrentino took a plea deal and was sentenced to eight months in prison, two years of supervised release, and pay over $100,000 in fines.

 The takeaway: Taxes have consequences—including jail time.
 So keep up to speed with your tax returns, and always act in good faith (that means no sneaky sub-$10,000 deposits).

-Though it may seem like there’s always some major news coming out of the White House, one huge piece of high-profile tax news struck Jared Kushner, that he likely paid little or no income tax between 2009 and 2016.
+There’s always some major news coming out of the White House.
+Recently, it came out that Jared Kushner likely paid little or no income tax between 2009 and 2016.
 While this news was controversial, it wasn’t illegal—so what happened?

 The Kushner family is a billionaire family known for real estate, and Jared himself has grown his net worth to over $300 million in the past decade.
 Despite making millions of dollars each year, Kushner employed a tax-minimizing strategy common among real estate investors called “depreciation.”
 Depreciation refers to the normal wear and tear on a property, which might lower its value over time.
 Smart real estate investors like the Kushners can write off millions of dollars in depreciation each year, effectively erasing their income.